SNUDerek/snuderek.github.com/resume.md

 # derek hommel

+NLP and machine learning research and engineering

 master of computational linguistics, SNU 2018

-*interested in NLP and machine learning research and engineering*

 ## contact